-Command Sergeant Major are the enlisted advisors to the commanding officer.
+Command Sergeant Major is the enlisted advisor to the commanding officer.
 Their duties include carrying out policies and standards and help in advising the commander.
-They advise and initiate recommendations to the commander and staff in regards the support and well-being of the company.
+They advise and initiate recommendations to the commander and staff in regards to the support and well-being of the company.

 Sergeant Major of the Army/SMA (E-9)

 There is only one Sergeant Major in the entire Army.
 The SMA oversees all non-commissioned officers and serves as the senior enlisted advisor.
 He serves as the senior enlisted advisor and consults the Chief of Staff of the Army.